 Jim has worked with many firms to ensure their events are a success as a moderator and as a keynote speaker.
 Groups from 20 to 1000, he provides an entertaining presentation that will leave the audience thinking and with pages of notes to bring home and act upon.

 He is an energetic and popular speaker at national business conferences and corporate events, focusing on the leverage points to improve your business performance.

 By Jim Schleckser

 How Exceptional CEOs Do More in Less Time

 How do the really exceptional CEOs get more done in less time than everyone else?
 What’s their technique for getting their work done while still having the time to spend pursuing hobbies and spending quality time with their friends and family?

-The author taught me many years ago that to be a great CEO I needed to focus all of my energy on relieving the top bottleneck in my business, one at a time.
-I learned that great CEOs did not spread themselves around “like peanut butter” trying to touch everyone in the organization.
+I learned I needed to focus all of my energy on relieving the top bottlenecks in my business, one at a time.
+Great CEOs did not spread themselves around “like peanut butter” trying to touch everyone in the organization.
 Instead, a great CEO has the discipline and guts to relentlessly attack the bottleneck until it is removed.
-Then he or she moves to the next bottleneck… -Dave Lindsey, Founder & Chairman, DEFENDERS
+Then move to the next bottleneck…